 - Dysphagia (problems with swallowing), which can lead to aspiration and cause lung infections.
 Using a feeding tube may be needed but would deprive patients of the joy of eating.
-A speech therapist may help to coordinate training to allow patient to eat again.
+A speech therapist may help to coordinate training to allow the patient to eat again.
 Liquid is usually the more risky type of food, a thickener may be required.

-- Difficulties controlling bladder and bowel movement, causing problems such as urine leakage, urinary tract infections, constipation and diarrhea, etc. Incontinence products and doing pelvic floor exercises may be useful.
+- Difficulties controlling bladder and bowel movement, causing problems such as urine leakage, urinary tract infections, constipation and diarrhea, etc. Incontinence products and pelvic floor exercises may be useful.
 Do not refuse fluid intake.

 - Returning to work.
 Evaluate your ability and challenges with your healthcare professionals to see if you can meet the demands and expectations of your work.
 It is common and often necessary to make adjustments at work with your employer.

-- Spasticity, In general the muscle tone of the affected side would be raised.
+- Spasticity.
+In general the muscle tone of the affected side would be raised.
 The increased muscle tone can lead to pain, deterred rehabilitation and caring problems.
 Frequent stretching, use of splints, and sometimes use of oral medications or Botox injections can help to reduce spasticity and improve quality of life.